How to Turn Off an Android Phone (All Methods Explained)

 Variations: The method can vary slightly depending on the manufacturer.
 For example, some older models only require holding the Power button, while Samsung devices may show additional menu options like “Restart” and “Emergency Mode.”

-2. Shut Down from Settings
+2. Shut Off from Settings

 Steps: